ep2572/curator/README.md

 A roadmap can be found [here](roadmap.txt)
 A detailed wireframe can be found [here](sitemap.png)

+## Current Implementation
+- Room container
+- SQL Database Setup
+-

+## Setup
+1. Ensure that make and pip are properly installed on your system.
+2. Enter `make dev_env` to create the build environment.
+3. Use `make prod` to perform tests and push changes to github.

 ## Initial Requirements
 - The application homepage will contain two main sections:
     1. Join An Existing Room